junbaoZHUO/TSRL/README.md

-# TSRL
-codes release for our paper "Zero-shot Video Classification with Appropriate Web and Task Knowledge Transfer"
+# Codes release for our paper "Zero-shot Video Classification with Appropriate Web and Task Knowledge Transfer"

 ## Enviroment for GoogLeNet based implementation